This accessibility statement applies to the National Collaborative Commissioning Unit’s website: https://nccu.nhs.wales

 We do not plan to add captions to live audio or video streams because live video is exempt from meeting the accessibility regulations.
 However, we will always aim to provide subtitled versions of pre-recorded videos produced.

-This statement was prepared in September 2020 and will be reviewed in January 2021.
+This statement was prepared in September 2020 and will next be reviewed in January 2022.